Stromness Academy

 Stromness Academy is a secondary school located in the town of Stromness in the Orkney Islands, established in 1875.

 History

 Stromness Academy was originally opened in 1875 in the town centre of Stromness.
 In the 1980s, Stromness Academy was rebuilt in its current location, just outside the Garson Industrial Estate on the east side of Stromness, with the new building officially opening on 11 September 1990.
 A large extension was added in 2009, which included a music department, and PE and guidance facilities.

 Intake

-Stromness Academy accepts pupils from Stromness Primary School, Evie Primary School, Firth Primary School, Stenness Community School, Dounby Primary School, Orphir Community School and Rousay Community School.
-Pupils from North Walls Junior High School can choose to go to Stromness Academy or Kirkwall Grammar School once they reach S3.
+Stromness Academy accepts pupils from Stromness Primary School, Evie Primary School, Firth Primary School, Stenness Community School, and Dounby Primary School.
+Pupils from North Walls Community School can choose to go to Stromness Academy or Kirkwall Grammar School.

 Pupils from the surrounding primary schools attend Stromness Academy for transition days in Primary 7 before they go up to the high school full time.

 Houses

 The houses in Stromness Academy are: